-The real estate sector is critical to both the national and global economy and our team will help you to navigate this multi-faceted industry and its dynamic changes and cycles, including the forthcoming Brexit and the unique challenges it brings.
+The real estate sector is critical to both the national and global economy and our team will help you to navigate this multi-faceted industry and its dynamic changes and cycles, including Brexit and the unique challenges it brings.

 We focus on providing the full spectrum of legal services needs to your business, providing a one-stop-shop for legal advice.
 We bring to bear multi-disciplinary teams to support you with:

 - Financing and refinancing, debt capital and fundraising

 - Acquisition and disposal of real estate assets

 - Development, management or leasing of property

 - Strategic land development

 - Corporate (including private public partnerships, formation of SPVs and JVs, private equity)